TheNishK27/TheNishK27/README.md

-- 👋 Hi, You can call me Noah, 19, Student
+- 👋 Hi, You can call me Noah
-- 👀 I’m interested in Coding OFC !
-- 🌱 My majors is Engineering in Electronics and Communication

 <!---
 TheNishK27/TheNishK27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.